Overview

 The extension leverages several technologies to provide a seamless browsing experience:

-- Xpra Remote Display: Provides high-performance remote display capabilities
+- Xpra Remote Display: High-performance remote display with HTML5 client support

 - Session Isolation: Each Firefox instance runs in its own isolated environment